Thomas Conway: Later life

-Conway later returned to the French Army, in 1787 he received promotion to Maréchal-de-camp (Major General) and an appointment as Governor of French colonies in India.
+Conway later returned to the French army, where in 1787 he was promoted to maréchal de camp and appointed as the governor of French India.
 In 1793 he fought with royalist forces in opposition to French Revolution in southern France.
 During the French Revolution he was condemned to death.
-He was saved only by an appeal to Great Britain (against which he had fought in the American Revolution), but was compelled to flee from France for his life.
+He was saved only by an appeal to the British (against which he had fought in the American Revolutionary War), but was compelled to flee from France for his life.